 History and Architecture

+Registered readers may consult the collections directly in the reading room, one level below the public exhibition hall.
 The courtyard adjacent to the reading room features a sculpture garden by Isamu Noguchi in an assemblage with representations of the earth (pyramid), sun (circle), and chance (cube).
-The sculptor described it as being “nowhere, yet somehow familiar.
+The sculptor wrote of it that “it is nowhere, yet somehow familiar.
 Its size is fictive, of infinite space or cloistered containment.”

 The library serves as a nexus for original scholarship in a wide range of fields including: literary and cultural studies of many areas of the world; the history of science; music, theater, and art; African American culture and history; American literature; East Asian studies; religion; medieval, Renaissance, and eighteenth-century Europe; gay, lesbian, and transgender studies; nineteenth-century imperialism; contemporary American poetry; the history of the book; British literature; Western Americana; cartography; photography, graphic design, and architecture; Yale, New Haven, and Connecticut history; Native American and Indigenous studies; transatlantic Modernism; postwar counterculture; American diplomacy; and much more.
 Visit the library’s website to learn more and explore the breadth and depth of the collections.

 The Beinecke Library administers the Bollingen Prize for Poetry, awarded biannually, and the Windham-Campbell Prizes for fiction, nonfiction, poetry, and drama, awarded annually.
 Each September, the library celebrates the Windham-Campbell prizewinners with a multiday literary festival on campus, free and open to the public.